Single Sign-On (SSO) is a service permitting the use of one set of login credentials (username and password) to access multiple applications.

 Assume you are not logged into your work network yet.
 Clicking on Council Staff Sign In will direct you back to your work network portal.
 Enter your username and password there and after logging in you will get redirected back to EngagementHQ where you are logged in.

 Assume you have logged into your work network already.
-Clicking on Council Staff Sign In, will be direct you back to your work network and straight away back to EngagementHQ where you are logged in.
+Clicking on Council Staff Sign In, will direct you back to your work network and straight away back to EngagementHQ where you are logged in.
 There is still a redirect back to your work network as the authorization still has to occur but you are not prompted to enter a username/password again nor is the re-direct visible to you.

 After logging in with SSO, you have the same rights as before.
 That means accounts that have participants' rights will be logged in as participants.
 Admins will be logged in as admins.